Grab The Tissues Because Modern Love Has Been Renewed For Season 2

-Grab a box of tissues and apply your waterproof mascara, because Amazon’s new sobfest, Modern Love, is coming back to a laptop near you.
+Grab a box of tissues and apply your waterproof mascara because Amazon’s new sobfest, Modern Love, is coming back to a laptop near you.
 The Amazon show based on the New York Times relationship column of the same name has been renewed for a second season, reports Variety.

 Modern Love will return to Amazon in 2020, at a yet to be announced date.
 The anthology series explores love, along with its joys and pain.
 Each episode features a different couple, whose stories are inspired by real-life Modern Love essays.
 The heavy-hitting season 1 cast includes Anne Hathaway, Tina Fey, Sofia Boutella, and Dev Patel.